 Hearing Loss at Work

-It does impact your work.
-In fact, mild hearing loss may be worse than moderate, in some cases.
+Hearing loss can impact your work, even if it’s mild.
 But getting it treated will often eliminate any barriers you face with untreated hearing impairment.